Assemblies

 Open Door Policy

-Our school has an “Open Door” policy that encourages parents to come in and see us at any time for a discussion or to assist in our educational programme.
+Our school has an “Open Door” policy that encourages parents to come in assist in our educational programme.
 We have a very supportive Board of Trustees who strives to achieve what is best for our school.
 We foster a family atmosphere and environment, with students taking pride in our CARE values.
 Parents and caregivers are welcome at the school.

 Teachers are the first point of contact, by emailing or making an appointment.
 Teachers are often involved in school meetings and professional development before and after school.
-The Principal and Deputy Principals can be seen at any time, but to ensure a meeting, please make an appointment.
+If you would like to meet with The Principal and/or Deputy Principals please make an appointment through the office.
 When collecting students at the end of the day please wait outside the classroom.

 Please contact the following staff regarding the following matters

-• Individual learning and behaviour – classroom teacher
+• Individual learning and behaviour – classroom teacher/Whanau Leader

-• School wide learning and behaviour – Leadership team – (Glenys Harwood, Susan Ye or Gary O’Brien)
+• School wide learning and behaviour – (Gary O’Brien, Susan Ye or Nikki MacBeth)

 • School organisation, procedures and management – Gary O’Brien